 Basic members: Access to live version (free for 50 spots)* (first come, first serve base).
 After 50th registration, you must be a standard or premium member

 This webinar is about laser assisted hair removal challenges.
-This is a very common procedure that most of the aesthetic and cosmetic clinics are doing it and there are lots of things that we have to learn before doing it.
+This is a very common procedure that most of the aesthetic and cosmetic spas are doing it and there are lots of things that we have to learn before doing it.
 Scientifically speaking, laser assisted hair reduction is a more correct term in comparison to laser assisted hair removal because of some areas like the face or neck that even after a complete course of treatment we will see hair in these areas.

 For a patient with dark skin, thick hair that also has an inflammatory process on their skin you should first do something for their inflammation like giving systemic antibiotics because if a patient with dark skin and inflammation is subjected to laser, he might show post inflammatory hyperpigmentation easily.
 So you should first treat the inflammation and then go for laser assisted hair reduction.